aafshinfard/cheatsheets/git_sheet.md

 	https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-* contact me and I'll tell you a bit about the main concepts.
+* Contact me and I'll tell you a bit about the main concepts.

 * Try the link below should you want a more detailed introduction (than mine).